Blendify/blender-manual/blender_docs/manual/render/eevee/shadows.rst

    at the light origin and using the inverse square falloff.
 The setting can be found inside the render settings panel > shadow tab.

-   This light threshold does not take the light shape into account an may not suit every case.
-That's why we provide a per lamp override where you can just set the cutt off distance (Light Properties Panel > Light > Custom Distance).
+   This light threshold does not take the light shape into account and may not suit every case.
+That is why we provide a per lamp override where you can just set the cut off distance (:menuselection;`Light Properties Panel --> Light --> Custom Distance`).

    The influence distance is also used as shadow far clip distance, which might affect how shadows looks.
    This influence distance does not concerns sun lights that still have a far clip distance.

    .. seealso::

       :doc:`Custom Limit </render/eevee/lamps>`.

 .. note::

-   The Soft Shadows method is not physicaly based and will not match Cycles for very large lamps.
+   The Soft Shadows method is not physically based and will not match Cycles for very large lamps.

 .. tip::

    A 512px cubemap is 6 x 512 x 512 pixels in it.
    Tweaking the *Size* parameters can have a big impact on memory consumption and performance.